-When it comes to loyalty program science, Loyalty360 talked to Eoin O’Sullivan, Global Director of Analytics and BI at Snipp, to find out the latest trends that loyalty marketers should be aware of and incorporate into their respective business strategies.
+When it comes to loyalty program science, Loyalty360 talked to Eoin O’Sullivan, Global Director of Business Intelligence at Snipp, to find out the latest trends that loyalty marketers should be aware of and incorporate into their respective business strategies.

 Can you talk about some of the new trends in loyalty program data science?

-Two big new trends are the integration of data science into loyalty applications and the democratization/demystification of data science.
-Traditionally data science was a standalone process.
-The data scientist would receive data in a file, work their magic and return with some predictive analytics and then businesses would make strategic decisions based on this.
-One of the big new tendencies is to build and embed this type of analytics into the loyalty program applications and processes.
-Once you productionalize this type of predictive analytics, you can then move on the final frontier of analytic capabilities, prescriptive analytics , this means that your Loyalty application can make suggestions to take advantage of your stored models and analysis.
+O’Sullivan: Two big new trends are the integration of data science into application and the democratization or demystification of data science.
+Traditionally, data science was a standalone process.
+The data scientist would receive data in a file, work their magic, return with some predictive analytics, and then the company would make strategic decisions based on this.
+One of the big new trends is to build and embed this type of analytics into the loyalty program applications and processes.
+Once you productionalize this type of predictive analytics, you can then move on the final frontier of analytic capabilities, prescriptive analytics, this means that your Loyalty application can make suggestions to take advantage of your stored models and analysis.

-There are numerous ways, loyalty program applications with embedded analytics systems could, for example, automatically add a customer to a custom segment based on demographic information (age range, gender, zip) or move a customer between custom segments based on historical activity (e.g. high value infrequent transactions).
+O’Sullivan: There are numerous ways.
+Loyalty program applications with embedded analytics systems could, for example, automatically add a customer to a custom segment based on demographic information (age range, gender, zip) or move a customer between custom segments based on historical activity (e.g. high-value infrequent transactions).
 This will allow loyalty marketers to automatically offer more nuanced and focused incentives to these segments.
-Rather than a one size fits all offering, out of the box, you would have a maintained customer segment will responds best to promotions, a segment that responds best to sweepstakes and so on.
+Rather than a one-size-fits all offering, out of the box, you would have a maintained customer segment that will respond best to promotions, a segment that responds best to sweepstakes and so on.

 The democratization of data science will allow the more technically abled loyalty marketers to take advantage of the more sophisticated tools without having to have a programming background.

-What is being done well in the area of loyalty program data science and where to the challenges lie?
+What is being done well in loyalty program data science and where do the challenges lie?

-There is a nicely defined and establish set of algorithms for the Loyalty industry for use in churn, recommendation and segmentation.
-So, once you have your data in a good place and you have the appropriate technology in place then the barriers to creating smart campaigns are nowhere near where they used to be.
+O’Sullivan: There is a nicely defined and establish set of algorithms for the Loyalty industry for use in churn, recommendation, and segmentation.
+So, once you have your data in a good place, and you have the appropriate technology in place, then the barriers to creating smart campaigns are nowhere near where they used to be.

-The challenges lie in the quality and completeness of this data, as the volume and variety of data increase in this age of big data the quality controls around this data are not always of the highest standard.
-You can’t just drop an expensive piece of software on just any data and expect results, you must take the process of data cleaning and data quality seriously.
-You also need to model, integrate and augment data from a huge variety of sources such as web analytics, social media, demographic data, weather data in addition to the data from your core systems.
+The challenges lie in the quality and completeness of this data, as the volume and variety of data increase in this age of big data the quality controls around this data is not always of the highest standard.
+You can’t just drop an expensive piece of software on just any data and expect results.
+You must take the process of data cleaning and data quality seriously.
+You also need to model, integrate, and augment data from a huge variety of sources such as web analytics, social media, demographic data, weather data in addition to the data from your core systems.

-As I already mentioned, there is also the issue of being data-driven vs data-enabled, when you are flying in an airplane, as good as the automation technology is, when critical decisions must be made it is a highly trained pilot that you want making those decisions.
-Data science, no matter how pervasive and sophisticated it becomes, should not be an excuse for abdicating decision making, it should help you make better decisions.
+There is also the issue of being data-driven vs data-enabled.
+A good analogy that I have seen is to flying an airplane.
+As good as the automation technology is when critical decisions must be made it is a highly trained pilot that you want making those decisions.
+Data science, no matter how pervasive it becomes, should not be an excuse for abdicating decision making.
+It should help you make better decisions.

 Why is loyalty program data science so important?

-It is so important to understand what is happening or what has happened via historical reporting and this traditional BI/reporting requirement will never cease to exist, however to take to loyalty programs to the next level and create that sales lift, that marketers need to have, then you need to step beyond traditional operational reporting and into the area of predictive and prescriptive reporting.
+O’Sullivan: It is so important to understand what is happening or what has happened via historical reporting and this traditional BI/reporting requirement will never cease to exist.
+To take loyalty programs to the next level and create that sales lift that marketers need to have, however, then you need to step beyond traditional operational reporting and into the area of predictive and prescriptive reporting.

 What do you foresee in the future for loyalty program data science?

-The technology for the future of loyalty data science is in place right now, however in a similar fashion to the way automation in the motoring industry is gradually becoming mainstream the same will happen with loyalty programs.
+O’Sullivan: The technology for the future of loyalty data science is in place right now, however, in a similar fashion to the way automation in the motoring industry is gradually becoming mainstream, the same will happen with loyalty programs.

-As this intelligence becomes more embedded in our applications and we move more to near real time predictive analytics, we will have modules which will prompt loyalty marketers to change incentives and distribution medium while the campaign is in flight.
-For instance, if there is a shift in the demographics of the customer base in a loyalty program then the marketer could be prompted to change the communication medium to a different social media channel to obtain a 5% increasing in participation.
+As this intelligence becomes more embedded in our applications and we more move to near real time predictive analytics, we will have modules that will prompt loyalty marketers to change incentives and distribution medium while the campaign is in flight.
+For instance, if there is a shift in the demographics of the customer base in a loyalty program, then the marketer could be prompted to change the communication medium to a different social media channel to obtain a 5 percent increase in participation.